lyndseyumsted/PSTAT-131-final-project/README.md

-# PSTAT 131 Using Machine Learning to Predict Covid-19 Risk in California Communities
+# Using Machine Learning to Predict Covid-19 Risk in California Communities

 ## Project Description